 A danger for any ethnographic museum is to shy from critical assessment and turn into a museum as mummified as anything in the Kunsthistorisches Museum’s Ancient Egypt galleries.

-Not so the Weltmuseum Wien, whose temporary exhibitions may indeed present historical cultural items, but always seem to use the opportunity to raise contemporary issues.
+Not so the Weltmuseum Wien, whose special exhibitions may indeed present historical cultural items, but always seem to use the opportunity to raise contemporary issues.
 They ask us to think (a dangerous concept indeed).

 The Dark Pairing exhibition (Dunkle Paarung in German) sees the museum venture into the field of contemporary art, but with the same mandate.
 Window spaces in various galleries play host to screen images by Vienna-born and Berlin-based artist, Wie-yi T. Lauw.